pulimeng/CancerOmicsNet/README.md

 # Dependencies

-1. Non-deep-learning related dependencies can be installed via `conda env create -f environment.yml`
+1. Non-deep-learning (data generation) related dependencies can be installed via `conda env create -f environment.yml`.
+Please change line 12 accordingly.
 2. Pytorch 1.6.0
 3. PyTorch Geometric latest version (https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html)
 4. CUDA if you'd like to run on GPU(s)
-5. Pandas 1.0 or higher
-6. Networkx 2.4 or higher
-7. JSON
-8. h5py
-9. Scipy

-For the installation instruction please refer to the corresponding project site.
+The installation of Pytorch and Pytorch Geometric differs from system to system.
+Thus, for the installation instruction related to those libraries, please refer to the corresponding project site.

 # Usage